Event ID

 Permalink to “Ledger ID”

-A Ledger ID is a 32-bit signed integer.
+A Ledger ID is a 32-bit integer.
 It is computed as a partial checksum of the ledger’s genesis event, ANDed with the Ledger ID version.
 The genesis event is the ledger’s very first event and does not have a Ledger ID itself for the checksum.
-As a result, the Ledger ID is computed by following steps 1-5 of the Event checksum algorithm.
+As a result, the Ledger ID is computed by following steps 1-4 of the Event checksum algorithm.

 Here is an example genesis event: